-- Technology Fee - Other Student Fees (includes application fees, international fees, and other miscellaneous fees) - Interest Income - Other Revenues (a catch-all for unorthodox revenues including fines, miscellaneous revenues, and allowance for doubtful revenues)
+- Other Student Fees (includes lab / supplemental course fees, application fees, miscellaneous course fees) - Interest Income - Other Revenues (a catch-all for unorthodox revenues including fines, miscellaneous revenues, and allowance for doubtful revenues)

 The Technology Fee is a mandatory student fee that supports the infrastructure necessary to provide students with the latest online computing services technology.
 Revenues collected from the Technology Fee are earmarked for specific purposes related to student and educational technology investment and upgrades.
-The revenues are managed by the budget office and allocated to units based on the Provost's approval of the Technology Fee Committee's recommendation.
-All revenue sources within "Other Revenues" are subject to change year over year.
+The revenues are managed by the budget office and allocated to units that have expenses aligned to the use of the Technology Fee.